 Required Responsible Research Training

-The WSU Graduate School requires all graduate students to complete the Responsible Conduct of Research online training, which takes about 20 minutes.
+The WSU Graduate School requires all graduate students to complete the Responsible Conduct of Research online training, which takes approximately 2 hours to complete.
 Students awarded an assistantship must take the training before their appointment paperwork can be processed.
 International Students awarded an assistantship will have a grace period of one semester to complete the training.